 DCDC’s offers two licensed Preschool Programs.
-Our full-day year-round preschool is offered at our main campus on Wall Street, and a more intensive 4 hour per day school year program is located at our Bloom Road site.
+Our full-day year-round preschool is offered at our main campus on Wall Street, and four hour per day school year program is located at our Bloom Road site.

 Preschoolers possess a curiosity and willingness to learn that makes planning engaging, thought provoking, and enjoyable lessons a delight for our preschool teachers.
-Teachers, who hold a Bachelor’s degree in Education, as well as their Nursery School Teaching Certificates, lead all our preschool classrooms.
+Teachers, who hold a Bachelor’s degree in Early Childhood Education, or Elementary Education and their Nursery School Teaching Certificates, lead all our preschool classrooms.
 These teachers believe that children learn the most when involved in hands-on, meaningful activities.
 In preschool, the children have the occasion to refine the self-help skills they learned as toddlers, as well as to further develop other school readiness skills that will help them throughout their school careers.
 Our teachers offer the chance to develop skills across all of the learning areas: arts and science, math, language and literacy through participation in learning stations that are based on the children’s interests.